MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 ### The "color" sub-option

 This sub-option allows for customizing the color of the fade effect.
-The red, green, and blue values should be a value from 0.0 to 1.0.
+The red, green, and blue values should each be an integer value from 0 to 255.
 The target opacity of the fade is always fully opaque.
-If this is not specified, it will use 0.0 for each value, which causes a fade to black.
+If this is not specified, it will use 0 for each value, which causes a fade to black.

 ## Fade timing, networked gameplay, and game performance

 Because Minecraft content can be played over a network connection or on a device that isn’t running at a perfect frame rate, it’s important to keep in mind that the timing of camera fades may not always show up at exactly the desired moment.
 When authoring a fade effect, it’s a good idea to consider adding more time to the ‘holdSeconds’ value or to test on less powerful platforms to check that the presentation is acceptable.

+## Camera Fade Changes

+The fade command parameters are now integers that can be as low as 0 and as high as 255.

+The timing of fades has had a limit added, which is that none of the three timing values can exceed 10 seconds.
+This is to avoid accidental fades that last far longer than intended.
+As before, issuing multiple fade instructions will continue to combine the timing together, so fades beyond ten seconds are still possible.

 ### Combining fades